necocen/necocen/README.md

   Engages with Rust, Python, and TypeScript for personal projects.

 - **--work-languages**
-  Focuses on PHP and Go for professional tasks.
-Has past experience with Swift.
+  Primarily uses Kotlin for professional tasks.
+Also experienced with PHP, Go, and Swift.

 - **--interests**
   Enthusiastic about Twitter, Mathematics, Physics, and Philosophy.